GetResponse/DevZone/API/README.md

     }
 ```

-**Hint**: Stats are aggregated by dates of given events.
-Hence it is normal to have stats with `sent` equals 0 and other values positive because opens, clicks, bounces and complaints take place also during a few days after message was sent.
+**Hint**: It is normal to have stats for given date with `sent` equals 0 and other values positive because opens, clicks, bounces and complaints take place also during a few days after message was sent.

 ---